cemmertsimsek/Keeper-App/README.md

-# This is the first completed version of my Keeper App project
+# This is the first completed Front-End version of my Keeper App project

 ## Dependencies
 - material-ui for additional styling